dustinpfister/blog_posts/_posts/threejs-box-geometry.md

 ### Version Numbers matter with threejs

-When I wrote this post I was using three.js r127, and many code breaking changes where made recently.
-Always take note of what version of three.js you are using.
+When I first wrote this post I was using threejs r127, and many code breaking changes where made in recent revisions such as the removal of the THREE.Geometry class.
+However the last time I came around to do some editing I have made new examples and have check that everything here is working just fine with r146.
+Still always take note of what version of threejs you are using.

 ## 1 - Basic Box Geometry example using Normal Material